Vilhelm Moberg: Later life

 Moberg struggled with severe depression in the last years of his life.
-He committed suicide by drowning himself in a lake outside his house.
-He left a note to his wife saying: "The time is twenty past seven; I go to seek in the lake the eternal sleep.
+He committed suicide by drowning himself in the sea outside his house.
+He left a note to his wife saying: "The time is twenty past seven; I go to seek in the sea the eternal sleep.
 Forgive me, I could not endure."
 Moberg was buried in Norra begravningsplatsen in Stockholm.

 Klockan är tjugo över sju.
 Jag går att söka i sjön, sömnen utan slut.
 Förlåt mig, jag orkade inte uthärda.